-Both forms are due no later than December 31, 2018.
-Applicants will not be considered for a Merit Scholarship unless they have submitted all their application materials by December 31, 2018.
-We also strongly encourage Merit Scholarship Candidates to participate in our Ram for a Day program before the January 1 deadline.
+Both are due no later than December 13, 2019.
+Applicants will not be considered for a Merit Scholarship unless they have submitted all their application materials by this date.
+We also strongly encourage Merit Scholarship Candidates to participate in our Ram for a Day program before the December 13 deadline.

 Thanks to the generosity of faithful alumni and benefactors, Fordham Prep’s Board of Trustees is able to set aside funds each year for financial aid.
 Last year, Fordham Prep provided approximately $4.3 million dollars in assistance and scholarships to approximately 45% of Fordham Prep families.
 Financial aid is awarded based on demonstrated need.
 Our goal is to maintain a student population rich in talent and diverse in culture, without regard to financial resources.
 Students are not required to work in exchange for merit scholarships and financial aid.
 Financial aid is not a loan; no repayment is required.